levelupnewsletter/levelup-blog/src/content/post/bulletin/levelup-weekly-bulletin-2.md

 This feels like a throwback when Facebook is full of Flash games.

-> Back in my day I rent PCs to play FarmVille, Ninja Saga, Tetris Battle, you name it.
+> Back in my day I rent PCs to play FarmVille, Ninja Saga, Tetris Battle, you name it. - Me in 2010

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">This would be interesting.
 While you search for jobs and get hyper-tensed, games are there to ease off the pressure.<br><br>I think the subtitle, &quot;No, not mind games from professional employers.&quot; 🤓 <a href="https://t.co/r0ygoQkJpq">pic.twitter.com/r0ygoQkJpq</a></p>&mdash; Vivek Naskar (@vivek_naskar) <a href="https://twitter.com/vivek_naskar/status/1769241882717200706?ref_src=twsrc%5Etfw">March 17, 2024</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>